Garden landscaping ideas: how to plan and create your perfect garden

 At this stage you should have realised whether your landscaping ideas will be a hands-on DIY job or a complete overhaul that will need the skills and labour of a professional landscape designer or tradesman that can do the work for you.

 If you are tackling the job yourself, there are plenty of books, online guides or even short construction courses to help you get started.
 Most building materials (mentioned above) are easy to obtain from garden centres and builders merchants.
 Don’t overlook access points to your garden if materials are to be delivered and stored.

 Also look into machinery hire – you may need a cement mixer or even a digger to prepare the ground.
 Off-the-peg materials such as bricks, blocks, slabs, timber are rectilinear and so are more straightforward and cost effective when building along straight lines.
 If your design is curved, use more flexible materials such as gravel, poured concrete or drystone techniques.

 Deciding how much to spend on building structure, hard landscaping, planting and lighting can be daunting.
 For this reason, it is well worth employing a professional landscape designer and gardener to ensure you get the most beautiful garden your budget allows.

 It also makes sense if you need to install or move major services – gas, electricity or water pipes as then you must employ a qualified engineer to survey the site and undertake the job.
 They will see obstacles or shortcuts you may not have noticed and can ensure all work complies with relevant regulations.

 Reputable sites such as Checkatrade.com or RatedPeople can help you find skilled contractors in your area or you can find an accredited Garden Landscaper at Association of Professional Landscapers.

-How much will it cost?
+How much is garden landscaping?

 Your budget will decipher what you can achieve in your garden; here’s an overview on what you can create with the finances you have available.

-Have a good clean and tidy up of your garden.
+No money options: Have a good clean and tidy up of your garden.
 Prune overgrown shrubs and remove self-seeded trees.
 Edge lawns, clear weeds in beds and on paths.
 Swap plants with friends.

-Do all of the above and then brighten the garden up with some new plants or accessories.
+Up to £100 Do all of the above and then brighten the garden up with some new plants or accessories.
 Or, you could re-gravel and mulch planting beds with bark to suppress weeds and retain soil moisture.
 Invest in some attractive containers or visit a salvage yard and build a raised bed with reclaimed timber.

-This budget allows you to consider building materials as well as plants.
+Up to £500 This budget allows you to consider building materials as well as plants.
 Simple concrete slabs, perhaps a new lapped panelled fence, re-turf your lawn or buy new garden furniture.

-You can just about consider bringing in outside help.
+Up to £1000 You can just about consider bringing in outside help.
 Two days’ work by a skilled trades-person and materials for perhaps a new patio.
 Or, if you are doing your own work you can invest in a digger driver to prepare ground.

-The lower sum will get you about a weeks work by a skilled tradesperson or team including materials.
+£5000-£10,000 The lower sum will get you about a weeks work by a skilled tradesperson or team including materials.
 If your budget is at the higher mark a professional designer will help your money go far in terms of impact.
-Expect to pay a designer around 15% of your budget.
+Expect to pay a designer around 15 per cent of your budget.

-Obviously you can go even higher with your finances and a budget of this scale will enable you to create an incredible garden that can last for generations.
+Obviously you can go even higher with your finances, and a budget of this scale will enable you to create an incredible garden that can last for generations.

-Do I need permissions?
+Do I need planning permissions?

 Planning restricts differ widely from one area to another.
+The answer is usually yes if you intend to build walls over 1m by a road and 2m elsewhere, or lay impermeable paving in a front garden.
+For listed buildings and in conservation areas, you may need permission to remove and install hard landscaping.
+For everyone else, outbuildings of up to 2.5m high are permitted beside the house, and those of 4m and taller need to be 2m away from the house.
+Decking and outbuildings must not take up more than 50 per cent of the garden.

 Consult the planning department of your local council before going ahead, especially if you live near a Conservation Area.
 If planning permission is necessary your Planning Department will require an application together with fairly detailed plans and a fee.
-The Office of the Deputy Prime Minister contains up-to-date information about planning regulations.
+Find out more at www.gov.uk.

-How long will it take?
+How long will my garden landscaping take?

 This depends on the type of project.
 If you have the budget and are employing the professionals, they will give you a detailed time-frame and work-plan in their quote.
 Working in stages can help with the cash-flow.
 Hard-landscaping should be completed first, if possible during winter months so the garden is ready for planting in the spring.
 Do not build walls or patio’s below 3 degrees as frost can weaken new concrete and mortar.

-Which plants shall I choose?
+Which plants should I choose?

 One of the simplest ways to transform your outdoor space, be it an urban garden or country garden is to invest in a scheme based around your plants.
 A good selection of flowers, trees and shrubs will create year round interest.
 Spend some time getting to know your soil and aspect in terms of sun, shade and exposure.

 For structure invest in larger hedging and trees.
 For colour spend money on bedding plants and bulbs.
 Further research in books, garden centres and online will throw up so many planting suggestions.
 Potted flowers and plants are a great option for adding easy colour and the movability means you can change your design when the mood takes you.
 Be sure to plant them with plenty of drainage and water regularly.

 Are there current trends to follow?